-3.25 Smoking on Site
+3.25 Smoking and Vaping on Site

-The school operates a non-smoking policy, and smoking is not permitted anywhere on site.
-Visitors and staff wishing to smoke will need to leave the site to do so.
+The school operates a site wide non-smoking policy, and no form of smoking or vaping is permitted anywhere on site.
+Visitors and staff wishing to smoke or vape will need to leave the site to do so.
 Visitors, contractors and the public attending corporate events must be reminded of the School's no smoking policy by the relevant departments or the host of such events.